NUMAS Haus provides emergency shelter and support services to homeless women and their children primarily in the Brown County, Minnesota area.

-To provide emergency shelter and support services to homeless women and their children (ages 13 and under) in the Brown County area.
+To provide emergency shelter and support services to homeless women and their children primarily in the Brown County area.

 How it Works

 - NUMAS Haus families can stay at our emergency shelter for up to 90 days.
-In this time, NUMAS Haus families will work with the Shelter Coordinator to establish current and future goals that the family is required to work on in order to obtain long-term, stable housing by the end of their stay at NUMAS Haus.
+In this time, NUMAS Haus families will work with the shelter staff to establish current and future goals that the family is required to work on in order to obtain long-term, stable housing by the end of their stay at NUMAS Haus.

 NUMAS Haus families are required to complete the following 3 courses:

 RentWise is a curriculum that teaches tenants how to be good renters by building skills in areas such as budgeting, communication, housing cleanliness and safety in order to avoid evictions.

 Love and Logic is a parenting class taught by a trained instructor which offers a loving, yet powerful approach to improving parenting skills.

 Nutrition class is used to teach the importance of healthy habits, cooking healthy, and purchasing healthy foods on a budget.

 - Financial Skills

 - Food and Clothing Resources